 - Make some brief notes at the time on any paper which comes to hand and write them up as soon as possible - Do not destroy your original notes - Record the date, time, place, any non-verbal behaviour and the words used by the child Always ensure that as far as possible you have recorded the actual words used by the child - Record statements and observable things rather than your interpretations or assumptions.

 5. Remember

-- Contact the Designated Safeguarding Lead (DSL) - The DSL may be required to make appropriate records available to other agencies - KSCB: www.kscb.org.uk - There is a mandatory duty upon teachers to report to the police where FGM appears to have been carried out on a girl under the age of 18.
+- Contact the Designated Safeguarding Lead (DSL) - The DSL may be required to make appropriate records available to other agencies - KSCB: www.kscb.org.uk

 6. Relax